HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 ...
 ```

-Using this representation, you can then define arithmetic operations such as addition and multiplication (also based on Peano's axioms).
+Using this representation, you can then define arithmetic operations such as addition and multiplication (also based on Peano's axioms) [@hosch_peano_2010].

 $$
 \begin{aligned}